Get Involved

 Hello!
 And welcome.

-Thank you for taking the time to learn more about The Alliance: United to prevent alcohol misuse and promote community wellness.
-We are a group of individuals and organizations with a personal or professional connection to reducing alcohol misuse and building community wellness in Alaska.
-We invite you to familiarize yourself with who we are.
+Thank you for taking the time to learn more about The Alliance.
+We are a group of individuals and organizations with a personal or professional connection to reducing the harms of alcohol use and building community wellness in Alaska.
+We invite you to learn more about who we are.
 We value the lived experience each person brings and know there is a place for you in The Alliance.

-To begin, we invite you to orient yourself with The Alliance’s common agenda.
-Our common agenda, which is woven throughout our website, is the story of who we are, what we do, and how we do it.
+To begin, we invite you to read The Alliance’s common agenda.
+Our common agenda is the story of who we are, what we do, and how we do it.
 Our mission, vision, broad strategic direction, and objectives are part of our common agenda and can be found on the What We Do page.

-If all of this work was left to one organization alone, it would be improbable to achieve.
-The strength of the Alliance comes in a shared commitment to our collective vision.
+We acknowledge that we cannot do this work alone.
+The strength of The Alliance comes in a shared commitment to our collective vision.
 To add your name to the growing list of engaged partners, please keep reading to learn how you can get involved and become an Alliance network member.

 Early on, it was clear that, in order to develop a statewide network, we needed to build in regional infrastructure.
 Regional co-chairs of the Alliance offer valuable place-based insights and hold important relationships in their respective regions.